Anton Bruckner was celebrated at home and abroad for his organ improvisations.

 Brucknerhaus director Dietmar Kerschbaum described the 7th of May 2018 as a "historic day for the Brucknerhaus and for Linz.
 With the new organ, we are following international standards."
 He also announced an organ improvisation competition for the future.

-The new building was advertised, the contract was awarded by the internationally renowned company Rieger organ construction, which has among others built the new organ in the Great Hall of the Vienna Musikverein and the organ in the new Paris Philharmonic.
+The new building was put out to tender, the contract was given to the internationally renowned company Rieger organ construction, which has among others built the new organ in the Great Hall of the Vienna Musikverein and the organ in the new Paris Philharmonic.
 The costs for the new building amount to almost 1.1 million euros.

-The disassembly of the old and the construction of the new organ was recorded with a time-lapse camera.
-Take a look at this extraordinary documentation!
+The dismantling of the old organ and the construction of the new one were documented with a time-lapse camera.